 When is the best time to take the MCAT?

 The best time to take the MCAT is when you are prepared for it.
-We consider MCAT scores from within four years of the year in which an applicant would begin medical school.
-For the entering class of 2020, the MCAT must have been taken between January 2016 and September 6, 2019.
+We consider MCAT scores up to four years prior to the year in which an applicant would begin medical school.
+For the entering class of 2021, the MCAT must have been taken between January 1, 2016 and September 30, 2020.

 How does the UW School of Medicine and Public Health consider multiple MCAT scores?